-Property exposure: How big is your shop or salon or barber shop?
-Your biggest concerns have to do with fire, smoke and water damage.
-Make sure that all repairs to plumbing, electrical and HVAC services are done by licensed professionals.
-Professional scissors, clippers and other professional tools used by your employees can be expensive to replace if damaged or stolen.
+How big is your salon or barber shop?
+Your biggest concerns have to do with fire, smoke, and water damage.
+Make sure that all repairs to plumbing, electrical, and HVAC systems are done by licensed professionals.
+Professional scissors, clippers, and tools used by your employees can be expensive to replace if damaged or stolen.

-Professional liability exposure: What kind of services are you currently offering?
-Make sure to only hire experienced staff and sub contractors since your liability and reputation is on the line.
+What kind of services are you currently offering?
+Make sure to only hire experienced staff and subcontractors since your reputation is on the line.

 - Beware of spreading head lice from infected clients.

-- Make sure employees wash hands and clean combs, brushes and clippers.
+- Make sure employees wash their hands and clean combs, brushes, and clippers.

-- The chemicals you use when straightening, hair giving permanents, and coloring dyes can damage the hair, scalp or burn the eyes.
+- The chemicals you use when straightening hair, giving perms, and coloring dyes can damage the hair or scalp and burn the eyes.

-- Do you currently do a test patch to see if their are skin reactions and allergies?
+- Do you currently do a test patch to see if there are skin reactions or allergies?

-- Make sure all employees and subcontractors are properly licensed, certified and keep up with their continuing education credits.
+- Make sure all employees and subcontractors are properly licensed and certified and that they keep up with their continuing education credits.

-Premises liability exposure: As long as you have clients coming in and out of your shop, then you have potential liabilities.
-To minimize these, make sure that all spills are cleaned up immediately, especially near the hair washing sink.
+As long as you have clients coming in and out of your shop, you have potential liabilities.
+To minimize these, make sure that all spills are cleaned up immediately, especially near the hair-washing sinks.
 Clean up all hair on the floor so no one slips and hurts themselves.
-Repair all cracks. holes and frays in the floor and carpeting to prevent trips and falls.
-Make sure your front door, sidewalk and parking lot is clear of ice and snow.
-Talk to your insurance agent if you provide tanning bed services, massage and electrolysis services.
+Repair all cracks, holes, and frays in the floor and carpeting to prevent trips and falls.
+Make sure your front door, sidewalk, and parking lot are clear of ice and snow.
+Talk to your insurance agent if you provide tanning bed, massage, or electrolysis services.
 Finally, keep everything clean and sterile to avoid spreading germs and causing infections.